Nomad

 InspectTask(taskID string) (*TaskStatus, error)

-function returns detailed status information for the
+The InspectTask function returns detailed status information for the

-referenced taskID
+referenced taskID.

 TaskStats(context.Context, id string, time.Duration) (<-chan *cstructs.TaskResourceUsage, error)

-function returns a channel which the task driver should send
+The TaskStats function returns a channel which the task driver should send

 stats to at the given interval.
 The driver must send stats at the given interval